edenhoferMarco/java-rust-ffi/README.md

 This is the Rust lib which contains a set of functions for clients to use.

 ### DeepWiki
-This repository is index at DeepWiki.
+This repository is indexed at DeepWiki.
 Check it out at https://deepwiki.com/edenhoferMarco/java-rust-ffi